Some Properties of Distal Actions on Locally Compact Groups

 \begin{section}{Distality and Contraction Groups}

-In this section we get a necessary and sufficient condition for distality of an automorphism of a locally compact group in terms of its contraction group.
-Let $\ap\in\Aut(G)$.
-We recall that $\ap$ is distal on $G$ if the $\{\ap^n\}_{n \in \Z}$-action on $G$ is distal.
+In this section we get a necessary and sufficient condition for distality of the action of $\{\ap^n\}_{n\in\N}$ on a locally compact group for an automorphism $\ap$ in terms of its contraction group, (see Theorem \ref{ct}).
+We also get a decomposition theorem for contraction groups, (see Theorem \ref{clt-ctl}).

 Recall that for an $\ap$-invariant subgroup $K$ of $G$, the $K$-contraction group of $\ap$ is defined as $C_K(\ap ) = \{ x \in G \mid \ap ^n (x)K \to K ~~{\rm as}~~ n \to \infty \}$ and we denote $C_{\{e \}}(\ap )$ by $C(\ap)$ which is known as the contraction group of $\ap$.